hfoffani/pddl-lib/README.md

     For this I also used brew.
 * Install antlr4 runtime.
     `pip install antlr4-python3-runtime`
-* The package is build using wheel.
+* The package is built using wheel.
     `pip install wheel`

 #### Building